jenkinsci/robot-plugin/doc/README.md

 The plugin supports both Robot Framework 3.x and 4.x output files.
 However, in order to support both, the plugin shows some extra information for both.
 [In Robot Framework 4.0 test criticality was removed and "SKIP" status was added](https://github.com/robotframework/robotframework/blob/master/doc/releasenotes/rf-4.0.rst).
-So for 3.x the results overview will show a `Skipped` column, which will always be 0 and for Robot Frameowork 4.x output files the `Critical tests` row will always be 0.
+So for 3.x the results overview will show a `Skipped` column, which will always be 0 and for Robot Framework 4.x output files the `Critical tests` row will always be 0.

 Skipped tests aren't taken into account when calculating pass percentage, but they are calculated to the total